Restless Chipotle

 Storage:

-Wrap leftover scones in plastic wrap or store them in an airtight container for up to two days.
+Wrap leftover scones in plastic wrap or store them in an airtight container for up to 2 days.
+Freeze for up to 2 months.

 Tips: